kdavid001/weather_checker_1/README.md

 # weather_checker_1
-Ah got it!
-Here’s the complete README.md file, ready for you to copy and paste as-is:

-⸻

-# ☁️ Rain Alert Script with OpenWeatherMap and Twilio
+## ☁️ Rain Alert Script with OpenWeatherMap and Twilio

 This Python script checks the weather forecast using the OpenWeatherMap API and sends you an SMS alert via Twilio if it's expected to rain.